In the Children's Rights Clinic, students practice in juvenile court under the supervision of an experienced clinical professor.

 Students gather facts, draft legal documents, advocate for their clients, and participate in court hearings in addition to attending weekly classes and case reviews.

 In addition, students team up with therapists, child development specialists, educators and social workers to collaborate their cases.
-Partnerships with the school of education at Drake and mental health agencies in the Des Moines area are particularily helpful as students learn about the systems that serve our clients.
+Partnerships with the school of education at Drake and mental health agencies in the Des Moines area are particularly helpful as students learn about the systems that serve our clients.

 Prerequisite: Children & the Law (LAW 280) or Permission of the Clinic Director.